burt202/table-tennis-scoring/readme.md

 - results file contents should be in a csv format where each row has a winner, loser and a score, in that order
 - the winner and loser names must match a player added to league for it to be counted as part of the standings

-### Marking A League As Live

-- in `gulpfile.js` update the LIVE_LEAGUE constant to the name of the league that you want to be marked as live
+### MetaData Propeties

+Add or change these values as you wish.

-- NOTE: the value must match the directory name of the selected league
+- displayName (required) : the front-facing name of your league
+- startDate (optional) : to signify when the league is to start
+- endDate (optional) : to signify when the league is to end